-VSETH is organised after the model of the Swiss politic system and the ETH.
-It has the VSETH board and its students associations representing the students, whereas the ETH has positions such as the principle and for every area a different department.
+VSETH is organised after the model of the Swiss political system and the ETH.
+VSETH has the board and its student associations representing the students, whereas ETH has positions such as the principle and a departement for every faculty.

 The board is constituted of 12 members, which lead the operations of the association as a committee.
 The board is comparable to the Bundesrat, led by the Bundespräsident (cf. the VSETH president).
 The board meetings take place weekly.

 The Member’s Council (Ger.: Mitgliederrat, short MR) – Major legislative

 The Member’s Council consists of 100 delegates from the student associations, in relation to the number of their members.
 Additionally, the employees and each commission have one delegate.
 The Member’s Council can be compared to the Nationalrat.
 The meetings take place three times a year.

 The Council of Student Organisations (Ger.: Fachvereinsrat, short FR) – Minor legislative

 The Council of student organisations consists of 18 delegates, coming from 17 student associations and VSETH.
 It can be compared to the Ständerat.
 The meetings take place every three weeks during the semesters.

 Business Auditing Committee (Ger.: Geschäftsprüfungskommission, short GPK) – Judiciary